-There’s an assortment of engines to choose, with the three-cylinder petrols and ultra-frugal diesels standing out.
+There’s an assortment of engines to choose when you buy a Peugeot 208, with the three-cylinder petrols and ultra-frugal diesels standing out.

 Most critics reckon that out of all the engines to go for, the 1.2-litre three-cylinder petrol is best.
 Not only is it one of the cheapest to buy, but it’s also relatively quick with a 0-62mph time of 9.6 seconds for the 109hp version.
 The running costs are also exceptionally low, with claimed fuel economy of 62mpg on the combined cycle.